minima-global/minidocs/docs/userguides/newusers/seedphrase.md

 3. Locking your node with a password.
 See [Locking your node](/docs/userguides/walletsecurity/lockingyourwallet).
 4. Backing up your node.
 See [Backing up your node](/docs/userguides/walletsecurity/backingupyourwallet).

-Your seed phrase will be required to restore your wallet= if you lose access to your node and do not have a backup.
+Your seed phrase will be required to restore your wallet if you lose access to your node and do not have a backup.
 It can be found in the Security MiniDapp.

 ![dappmenu](/img/app/security.png#width10)